McGillX/mcgillx-research-documentation/docs/source/rstfiles/edx_relational_db_migration.rst

 The id for this course is course-v1:McGillX+ATOC185x+1T2016.

 The course code is ATOC185x, and it was offered in the winter term of 2016.
 It started on January 13, and ended on April 8.

+The course_id field in all other tables is a foreign key to the id field of the courses table.

 Uploading sql files
 -----------------------